Welcome to the Saltair Inn

 Saltair was designed by Boston architect Arthur Rotch, who designed over 15 other buildings in Bar Harbor, including St. Saviour's Episcopal Church located on Mt.
 Desert Street.
 St. Saviour's is graced by a collection of 42 stained glass windows, 10 of which are original works of art by Louis Comfort Tiffany himself.

 Mr. Rice sold the home in 1896 to Anthony Bleecker Banks of Albany, NY.
 Mr. Banks was the President of Banks & Company, the publisher of the oldest law books published in the United States.
-He also served as mayor of Albany, NY in 1876.
+He also served two nonconsecutive 2-year terms as mayor of Albany, NY in 1876 and 1884.
 Mrs. Banks was Phoebe Wells.

 In 1926, the house was purchased by Mr. and Mrs. Marshall Langhorne of Virginia and Washington D.C.
-Mr. Langhorne was a politician and Mrs. Langhorne was Mabel Johnson.
+Mr. Langhorne was a politician (and a VMI graduate) and Mrs. Langhorne was Mabel Johnson.
 Mr. Langhorne was a cousin of Lady Astor, society hostess and social critic who was the first woman seated on the British House of Commons in 1919.

 The next owners of the Saltair were Mr. and Mrs. Edward Browning.
 Mrs. Edward Browning, Ella, was the daughter of Mr. and Mrs. George McFadden and served on the Roscoe Jackson Memorial Laboratory Board of Trustees in 1953.